Research interests: Macroeconomics, Economic Development & Growth, Business Cycles, Labor & Demographic Economics

 Abstract: With its aging population, the U.S. federal government is facing significant increase in the costs of public pensions and health-care plans.
 In this paper, we construct a dynamic general equilibrium life cycle model with explicit residential asset choices to evaluate the macroeconomic effects and aggregate welfare implications of different social security reforms that can potentially be proposed to alleviate the increasing costs.
 Specifically, we consider the following policy experiments: (i) a permanent increase in social security contribution rate, (ii) a permanent decrease in pension benefits, and (iii) simultaneous eliminations of both the benefits and contributions.
 The model economy is populated by heterogenous households with respect to age, income, and homeownership status.
 Most of the existing literature assumes inelastic labor supply by households and ignore leisure altogether.
 We hypothesize that each dollar you spent on residential capital provides more utility if you have more leisure time to spend at your home.
 Our objective is to highlight the potential complementarity between residential capital and leisure in a life cycle analysis of social security.

-Abstract: Based on the open-economy neoclassical growth model with human capital accumulation developed in Tserenkhuu and Kosempel (2023), this paper evaluates the long-run effects of the COVID-19 pandemic induced life expectancy decline on the small open economies of Canada and sub-Saharan Africa.
+Abstract: Based on the open-economy neoclassical growth model with human capital accumulation developed in Tserenkhuu and Kosempel (2023), this paper evaluates the effects of the COVID-19 pandemic-induced life expectancy decline on the small open economies of Canada and sub-Saharan Africa, both in the long run and along the transition.
 In the model, increased mortality affects aggregate human capital and thus output through two channels.
 First, a higher mortality rate lowers an individual’s propensity to save out of wealth and in turn lowers savings at the aggregate level.
-Second, it raises aggregate human capital depreciation through the generation turnover effect.
-We find that the drop in life expectancy resulted from the pandemic will lead to an estimated 0.53% and 0.55% decline in the long-run output per capita of Canada and sub-Saharan Africa, respectively.
-While COVID-19 may not have impacted life expectancy in sub-Saharan Africa as much as in Canada, the impact it has on economic activity in the long run is very similar.
-This result follows from the model’s prediction that changes in life expectancy will have a greater effect on economic activity the lower is the initial level of life expectancy.
+Second, it raises aggregate human capital depreciation through the generational turnover effect.
+The results indicate that the drops in life expectancy generate gradual but persistent adverse effects on macroeconomic performance across the two regions.
+The COVID-19 shock is also found to temporarily push the economy below its balanced growth path, triggering a period of catch-up growth during the transition.
+In the long run, output per capita is estimated to decline by 0.51% in Canada and 0.54% in sub-Saharan Africa.

 Abstract: Using data from the Labor Force Survey (LFS) undertaken in each February of 2019-2021, this paper analyzes whether the first year of the COVID-19 pandemic has had differential impacts on the labor force participation and earnings of natives and immigrants in Canada.
 We document that, between 2020 and 2021, for both groups, employment absence, unemployment, and the fraction of people who are out of labor force all increased.
 However, the increase in unemployment is more pronounced for immigrants.
 Regarding hourly wages, during the first year of the pandemic, the average hourly wages increased for the both groups.
 Further, the difference-in-differences (DID) estimation results suggest that there is no evidence that hourly wages changed differently for the two groups due to the pandemic.
 Similarly, among immigrants, we find no evidence that COVID-19 affected hourly wages of immigrant employees who landed in Canada more than and less than 10 years ago differently.